 As digital marketers and branding professionals, we frequently get introduced to successful organizations that have little to no digital presence.
 When these businesses decide to make the necessary push towards being more active on digital platforms, it’s an opportunity to make it a branding exercise to establish a digital voice to best attract their target audience.
 When developing a strategy, it’s important that this voice reflects the customers or audience that you are trying to appeal to.

 When we say voice, we are referring to what type of content are you placing on your digital billboard.
-Possibly, your audience expects a ‘curator’ style, where up to date articles are posted on relevant topics.
+Possibly, your audience expects a ‘curator’ style.
+Where, for instance, up to date articles are posted on relevant topics.
 Or, perhaps, your audience seeks the data that your company collects.
 Consider the voice of an e-commerce business compared to that of a political organization.
-Both are looking to attract and inform their target audiences, however, their voices need to be entirely different.
-The e-commerce business should take the approach of more of an ‘advertiser’, promoting their products in an exciting and fun way, while a political organization needs to be more of a ‘mobilizer’, encouraging their audience to take action.
+Both are looking to attract and inform their target audiences.
+Their voices, however, need to be entirely different.
+The e-commerce business should take the approach of more of an ‘advertiser’.
+They would promote their products in an exciting and fun way.
+The political organization, on the other hand, needs to be more of a ‘mobilizer’, encouraging their audience to take action.

 Discovering your voice

-As with all marketing tactics, an organization must be prepared to test different voices in order to positively separate themselves from competitors.
+As with all marketing tactics, an organization must be prepared to test different voices.
+This helps positively separate themselves from competitors.
 Before diving off the deep end, testing all potential voices, it’s best to have an open conversation with staff to hone in your audience’s expectations.
 Several questions to start this process include:

 – Do we have the time or resources to create original analysis of topics?